-The criminal background check involves checking state & national level criminal records of candidates.
+The criminal background check involves checking state & national-level criminal records of candidates.
 The records include if a candidate is involved in any type of arrest, conviction, sexual offenses, warrants, etc.

-A credit background check is performed by employers for the job roles that directly deal with managing money.
-This includes checking credit to debt ratio to see how employees have managed past credit and bill payments.
+A credit background check is performed by employers for job roles that directly deal with managing money.
+This includes checking the credit to debt ratio to see how employees have managed past credit and bill payments.
 Employers may also check bankruptcy information.

-Employers may check driving records of the candidate to confirm any record of breaking traffic violations and major accidents.
+Employers may check the driving records of the candidate to confirm any record of breaking traffic violations and major accidents.

 Social Security Number Trace is performed to trace the candidate’s residential history.
 This information helps to create a list of jurisdictions that should be checked for the criminal record check.